Javedansari1993/url_hashing/readme.md

 2. Install the required dependencies using `npm install`.
 3. Start the application using `node app.js`.
 4. Access the URL Hashing System by visiting `http://localhost:3000` in your browser.
+5. I have also deployed on AWS and you can visit on this link `http://hashingurl-env-1.eba-57zb3rra.ap-south-1.elasticbeanstalk.com/` in your browser. and test it.

 ## Acknowledgements